libretees/skyrocket/README.rst

 resource, to be created by the ``sky`` command-line tool.
 This decorator takes an optional ``requires`` argument, where requisite infrastructure can be listed.

-A special ``ready`` Object allows downstream infrastructure to access resources that it depends on.
+A special ``ready`` Object allows infrastructure to access resources created earlier in deployment.

 Once an infrastructure is defined, it may be deployed to AWS, like so::